 It's recommended to get a rabies vaccination if you are planning outdoor activities (such as camping, hiking, biking, adventure travel, and caving) that put you at risk for animal bites.
 Vaccination gives you more time to reach medical help, and to start the course of injections needed to treat rabies; if you are somewhere remote in the country, this could be a life-saver.

 If you are bitten by a rabid dog or animal, clean the wound thoroughly with soap and water for at least 15 minutes.
 Then apply an alcohol solution followed by an iodine-based solution (Betadine).

 Seek medical treatment immediately.
 If left untreated, rabies is 100% fatal.
 Call your travel insurance provider's emergency assistance number immediately, and they will arrange care in the fastest possible time and medical evacuation if required.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Mosquitoes kill millions of people each year due to their ability to carry and spread diseases.
-Find how to prevent bites while traveling in mosquito prone areas with these travel tips.
+Find how to prevent bites while traveling with these travel tips.